aakash-dhar/claude-skills/README.md

 - `/incident-report` - Blameless postmortem generation
 - `/tech-debt-report` - Quantify and prioritize tech debt
 - `/pentest-report` - OWASP-based penetration testing report
+- `/risk-register` - Living project risk tracking and assessment
+- `/vulnerability-report` - Three-tier dependency CVE scan reports
 ```

 ---

 ## ❓ FAQ

-**Q: Do I need all 21 skills?**
+**Q: Do I need all 23 skills?**
 No. Start with the 3-4 you'd use most.
 For dev teams, `/code-review`, `/write-tests`, `/create-pr`, and `/security-audit` give the most immediate value.
 For TPMs, start with `/estimate`, `/scope-check`, and `/tech-decision`.
+For security, start with `/vulnerability-report` and `/security-audit`.

 **Q: What's the `project-decisions/` folder?**
-The TPM skills (14-21) save their output as markdown files in `project-decisions/` at your project root.
-Over time this becomes a searchable history of every technical decision, estimate, incident, and scope analysis your team has made.
+The TPM and security skills (14-23) save their output as markdown files in `project-decisions/` at your project root.
+Over time this becomes a searchable history of every technical decision, estimate, incident, risk assessment, and vulnerability scan your team has made.
 Commit it to Git so the whole team has access.

+**Q: The vulnerability report generates three files — why?**
+Each severity tier has a different audience and action timeline.
+The High report goes to security leads and needs fixing within 48 hours.
+The Medium report is for sprint planning.
+The Low report is for batching with regular dependency updates.
+Splitting them prevents alert fatigue and lets each audience focus on what matters to them.

 **Q: Will these slow down Claude Code?**
 Skill descriptions are loaded into context so Claude knows what's available.
 If you have many skills, they may use context budget.
 Run `/context` to check.
 You can set `SLASH_COMMAND_TOOL_CHAR_BUDGET` to adjust the limit.